mfarukkoc/tesodev-case-study/README.md

 ### Fake Database

-- Uses **localStorage** to imitiate database services with mockData.
+- Uses **localStorage** to imitate database services with mockData.